aleris/tscfg-plugin-gradle/README.md

 and configuration POJO classes.
 It runs as part of the build process, so the generated files are always up to date.

-For the moment, only Java config classes are supported.

 ## Usage